 - SMSFs are partially covered in the results (online and in documents).
 In particular, please note that the action items may not list all activity in the SMSF, but you can check the detailed reports for more details.

 - You should be aware of some limitations listed below

-- If an SMSF has any of the following you should submit the case to our SDS service (these items will be clearly marked with the rocket icon), as you cannot model these in the websolve:
+- If an SMSF has any of the following you should submit the case to our SDS service or check them carefully (these items will be clearly marked with the rocket icon), as they are not officially part of the websolve:

 - Three or four members